Skip to main content

 • Mandatory date: February 18, 2027

 • Products covered: Industrial batteries ≥2 kWh, EV batteries, LMT batteries (e-bikes, scooters).
-Light portable batteries follow in August 2027.
+LMT batteries (e-bikes, scooters) are covered from the same date, 18 February 2027.
+Portable batteries are not subject to the battery passport.

 • Key requirements: Carbon footprint declaration, recycled content percentages, state of health data, supply chain due diligence, unique identifier linked to EU battery registry